-On 23 February 2021, Suntrust as borrower entered into a loan agreement with the Group as lender, pursuant to which the Group has provided a loan in the principal amount of US\$120 million to Suntrust.
+On 23 February 2021, Suntrust Resort Holdings, Inc. ("Suntrust", formerly known as Suntrust Home Developers, Inc. and a fellow subsidiary of the Company) as borrower entered into a loan agreement with the Group as lender, pursuant to which the Group has provided a loan in the principal amount of United States dollars ("US\$") 120 million (the "Loan") to Suntrust.
 The Loan is unsecured, interest-bearing at 6% per annum and should be matured after three months from the date of the disbursement of the Loan, which is extendable not more than three months.
 The Loan was advanced to Suntrust on 18 May 2021.